kshurik/rekkobook/_sources/chapter1/full_pipeline.md

 metrics_table
 ```

-Thus, with a few number of features we could signifficantly improve our metrics using reranker.
+Thus, with a few number of features we could improve our metrics using reranker.
-Just imagine how it can be improved if we add more features and fine tune the model
+Further, imagine how it can be improved if we add more features and fine tune the reranker

 # Source & further recommendations
 - [Kaggle Notebook for LightFM](https://www.kaggle.com/code/sharthz23/implicit-lightfm/notebook);